 Here you can find offers for jobs, reasearch fellowships and awards as well as calls for papers.

-4 fellowships for the duration of 6 months from 1st of October 2020 until 31st of March 2021
+Fellowships for the duration of 6 months from 1st of April 2022 until 30th of September 2022.

-The KWI fellowship program addresses excellent researchers from the humanities, cultural studies, and the social sciences.
+The KWI Fellowship Programme addresses excellent researchers from the humanities, cultural studies, and the social sciences.
 The institute provides fellows with modern infrastructure, office space, technical support and offers a library service, event and research management as well as support in all administrative and communicative regards.

-- We expect fellows to be present at least 4 days a week.
+- We expect the fellows to be present at least 4 days a week.

 - Fellows are requested to actively take part in lectures, conferences, reading groups and other academic events at the KWI.

-- Fellows are not expected to teach, but always welcome to inspire our teaching laboratory with new ideas or participate in lecture series and seminars at surrounding universities.
+- Fellows are not expected to teach, but always welcome to participate in lecture series and seminars at surrounding universities.

 - Publications deriving from the time of residence should mention the KWI.